 If you understand the basic principles of balancing a checkbook, you’ll probably understand some of the basic principles behind developing a cash flow statement.
 Ideally, you will be looking at the change in cash (actual cash or cash equivalents) over a specific period of time.

-Much like the title suggests, this part of a cash flow analysis comes from the regular ebb and flow of your business and focuses on the net income (revenue minus the costs of goods, expenses, taxes, etc.).
-Also included in this portion of your cash flow analysis should be non-cash expenses such as depreciation, adjustments made for losses or gains, and changes in all of your current assets and liabilities.
+Operating cash flow, or cash flow from operating activities, is the part of a cash flow analysis comes from the regular ebb and flow of your business and focuses on the net income (revenue minus the cost of goods, sale of goods, operating expenses, income taxes, etc.).
+Also included in this portion of your cash flow analysis should be non-cash expenses such as depreciation, adjustments made for losses, gains, or amortization, and changes in all of your current assets and liabilities.
 Consider operations cash flow as the money that is generated internally.

 In many ways, your business is one giant investment, but in this particular case, we’re referring to non-current assets.
 These are assets that will add value to your company over time, but during the current cash flow statement, their value can’t be fully realized.